OleBo/dsf/_build/chapters/06/4/Example_Gender_Ratio_in_the_US_Population-Interactive.md

 # Example: Trends in Gender

 We are now equipped with enough coding skills to examine features and trends in subgroups of the U.S. population.
 In this example, we will look at the distribution of males and females across age groups.
-We will continue using the `us_pop` table from the previous section.
+We will continue using the `us_pop` table from the previous section, but with all years.